danbev/learning-iot/doc/rf.md

 geographic features like mountains.

 ### Diffraction
-Like light rays from the sun diffract in the atmosphere so can other types of EM waves.
-This enables them to when they hit the peak of a hill diffract (spread) out into the vallly.
+Like light rays from the sun diffract in the atmosphere and so can other types of EM waves.
+This enables them when they hit the peak of a hill diffract (spread) out into the vallly.
 This can also happen with walls in ones home which happens for 2.4GHz and 5GHz radiation which is what our WiFi routes emit.